- Change Log

 HTTP/1.1 200 OK.
 Different codes mean success or error.
 Code 200 means success.
 You’ll need to memorize many of these codes.

-- HTTP Headers – Below the Request Command (Method), are a series of Headers.
+- HTTP Headers – Below the Request Method or below the HTTP Response Code, are a series of Headers.
 Web Browsers insert Headers into requests.
 Web Servers insert Headers into responses.
 Request Headers and Response Headers are totally different.
 You’ll need to memorize most of these Headers.

 Raw HTTP packets – To view a raw HTTP packet, use your browser’s developer tools (F12 key), or use a proxy program like Fiddler.
 In a Browser’s Developer Tools, switch to the Network tab to see the HTTP Requests and HTTP Responses.